Compare School Options

 • Professional development opportunities

-Finally, consider which programs you’ve most enjoyed researching or for which you had the most positive experience speaking with admissions staff.
+Also, consider which programs you’ve most enjoyed researching or for which you had the most positive experience speaking with admissions staff.
 You should choose a degree that makes you feel welcome and excited.

 Determine how you’ll pay for your degree